roomrys/liezlmaree/README.md

 # liezlmaree
- Finally creating my own [personal page](https://roomrys.github.io/Personal-Page/) to document all my projects and write some technical articles on the stuff I think is cool and interesting.
+My own under-maintained [personal page](https://roomrys.github.io/liezlmaree/) to document all my projects and maybe write some technical articles on the stuff I think is cool and interesting.